Enquire to get Andrew McMillan's fees and availabilty for you next event

-From there he moved to the head office to take charge of the department stores’ customer-centric “Intelligence Team” reporting on competitive strategy, product differentiation and value, catchment area demographics for new branches and customer service.
+From there he moved to the head office to take charge of the department stores’ Intelligence Team.
+They acted as an internal business consultancy, reporting on competitive strategy, product differentiation and value, catchment area demographics for new branches and customer experience.